… As If Trying Not To Own The Earth is a dance and food activism project from Instant Dissidence that you can watch and participate in.

 Participation in the Zoom sessions is free, but booking is essential here.

-… As If Trying Not To Own The Earth is co-commissioned by Dublin Dance Festival and Age & Opportunity’s Bealtaine Festival, in association with SIRIUS.
+Spring … As If Trying Not To Own The Earth is co-commissioned Age & Opportunity’s Bealtaine Festival and Dublin Dance Festival, in association with SIRIUS.
 Supported by Dublin City Council Arts Office.
 Additional support by Cloughjordan Community Farm.

 An Instant Dissidence production.